mir183/msuic-player-python-/README.md

 ## Contributing
 Contributions to this project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

 Enjoy your music with the simple Python Music Player!
-If you have any questions or feedback, feel free to reach out to the developer.
+If you have any questions or feedback, feel free to reach out to the developer<3.